Close Brothers Vehicle Hire Limited: Section 172 Statement

 Board meetings are held as required where the directors will consider the Company’s principal activities and make decisions.
 Meetings are scheduled to provide adequate time for consideration and discussion by the directors of the interests of stakeholders, and for the directors to seek further information from management, as required.
 As a part of those meetings, the directors receive information in a range of different formats to assist them in discharging their responsibilities under Section 172 when making relevant decisions.
 This information may include, among other things, reports and presentations on financial and operational performance, business updates, budget planning and forecasts, HR matters, as well as specific areas of engagement, such as employee opinion surveys.
 When making decisions, the Board seeks to understand the impact on each of its stakeholders, including the likely consequences of a decision in the long term, whilst acknowledging that a decision will not necessarily be favourable for all stakeholders, as there may be competing interests between them.

-The Company is part of the wider CBG, and as such it follows a range of group-wide policies in place to protect employees and provide a safe working environment, to ensure compliance with all regulatory requirements and adherence to the highest professional and ethical standards in dealing with customers, suppliers and colleagues, as well as ensuring that it continues to be cognisant of its social and environmental responsibilities.
+The Company is part of Close Brothers Group ("CBG"), and as such it follows a range of group-wide policies in place to protect employees and provide a safe working environment, to ensure compliance with all regulatory requirements and adherence to the highest professional and ethical standards in dealing with customers, suppliers and colleagues, as well as ensuring that it continues to be cognisant of its social and environmental responsibilities.
 In doing so, and by balancing the interests of the Company’s stakeholders when making decisions, the Board seeks to maintain a reputation for high standards of business conduct.
-Further information on these group-wide policies can be found in the annual report and accounts of CBG.
+Further information on these group-wide policies can be found in the Annual Report and Accounts of the Company’s ultimate holding company, CBG.

-The directors seek to engage directly with stakeholders wherever possible on certain issues, though the size of the CBG means that stakeholder engagement often takes place at an operational or CBG level.
-This approach creates greater efficiency and facilitates a greater positive impact on environmental, social and other issues than may be possible at an individual company level, as well as ensuring consistency of approach across CBG.
+The directors seek to engage directly with stakeholders wherever possible on certain issues, though the size of CBG means that stakeholder engagement often takes place at an operational or CBG level.
+This approach creates greater efficiency and facilitates a greater positive impact on environmental, social and other issues than may be possible at a Company level, as well as ensuring consistency of approach across CBG.
 Where engagement has taken place at operational level, the outcome of that engagement has been brought to the Board for its consideration where relevant throughout the year.
-During the financial year, engagement with stakeholders has been modified in response to the Covid-19 regulations and government guidance, and has taken place virtually where appropriate.
-Additional details on engagement at CBG level with stakeholders, including employees, suppliers, customers, the community and environment can be found in the Strategic Report section of the annual report and accounts of CBG.
+During the financial year, the Company has taken advantage of greater flexibility brought about by the Covid-19 pandemic to engage with stakeholders both in-person and virtually, including holding ‘hybrid’ events to widen participation.
+Additional details on engagement at CBG level with stakeholders, including employees, suppliers, customers, the community and environment can be found in the Strategic Report section of the Annual Report and Accounts of CBG.